-a) Defined Benefit Plan: Tyne and Wear Pension Fund
+Defined Benefit Plan: Tyne and Wear Pension Fund

-The Tyne and Wear Pension Fund is administered by South Tyneside Council.
+The Tyne and Wear Pension Fund is a Local Government Pension Scheme administered by South Tyneside Council.
 This is a funded scheme, meaning that the Commissioner and employees pay contributions into the fund calculated at a level estimated to balance the pension liabilities with investment assets.